 Really, Though, What Is a Coverlet?
 Hint: It's Not a Bedspread

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Smaller than a bedspread but larger than a standard blanket, a coverlet grazes the space where your mattress meets your bed frame and, when tucked in with the rest of your bedding, lends a tailored, modern vibe.
-Since its small-footprint styling is versatile, it can also be left untucked for a slightly more relaxed look, or even folded at the foot of the bed as you would a light blanket.
+Smaller than a bedspread but larger than a standard blanket, a coverlet is a thin blanket that grazes the space where your mattress meets your bed frame.
+When tucked in with the rest of your bedding, it lends a tailored, modern vibe, and “their size makes it easier to pull them off, switch them out and store,” according to Marie Flanigan, interior designer and master of the artfully made bed.
+Since its small-footprint styling is versatile, it can also be left untucked for a slightly more relaxed look or even folded at the foot of the bed as you would a light blanket.

 Pro tip: Even with a floor-grazing bedspread, invest in a bed skirt or dust ruffle to finish the look and avoid exposing the frame when bedding shifts as you sleep.

 The main difference between the two is that a quilt can be used as a year-round bedding option because it’s designed with multiple layers of fabric that vary in density.
 While a standard quilt is usually constructed with two layers of stitched fabric separated by a batting layer (i.e., cotton, wool or down filling), a coverlet comprises just one lightweight layer.